4GeeksAcademy/html-forms-tutorial-exercises/exercises/06-fieldsets-labels-and-styles/README.md

 Styling a form is boring and tedious, but if you use certain tags, your life can be easier.

-`<label>`: One of the typical things you need to do is add a "label" to your input, labels tell the end-user what the input stands for.
+`<label>`: One of the typical things you need to do is add a "label" to your `<input>`, labels tell the end-user what the input stands for.

 `<fieldset>`: They are ideal to add several inputs into the same logical group (for example grouping radios -male and female- into a gender fieldset).